cfrusso/Visualization_with_GeomMLBStadiums/geommlbstadiums_tutorial.md

          launch_speed > 0)
 ```

 Now we will plot Trout's batting against each of these rivals at their respective stadiums.
-We can go back to look at batted ball event if we'd like, but for now we will keep looking at batted ball type.
+We can go back to look at batted ball event if we'd like, but for now we will keep labelling by batted ball type.

 ``` r
 trout_away_division %>% mlbam_xy_transformation() %>%